Last Updated: April 2023

 Facebook.
 If you log into our Site using Facebook, you must log into Facebook using your Facebook email address and password.
 By logging into our Site using your Facebook credentials, you are granting us permission to: (i) access and collect your Facebook basic profile information (this includes your name, profile picture, user ID and email address); (ii) send you email; and (iii) access your Facebook data at any time even if you are not using Facebook.
 If you allow us to have access to this information, then we will have access to this information even if you have chosen not to make that information public.

 Google.
 If you log into our Site using Google, you log into your Google account using your Google email address and password.
-By logging into our Site through your Google account and Google credentials, you are granting us access to your name, email address and profile picture.
+By logging into our Site through your Google account and Google credentials, you are granting us access to your name, email address and profile picture as it is displayed in Google.

 GitHub.
-If you log into our Site using GitHub, you must log into your GitHub account using your GitHub username and password.
-By logging into our Site through your GitHub account and GitHub credentials, you are granting us access to your username, email address and profile picture.
+If you log into our Site using GitHub, you must log into your GitHub account using your GitHub user name and password.
+By logging into our Site through your GitHub account and GitHub credentials, you are granting us access to your user name, email address and profile picture as it is displayed in Github.

 We store the information that we receive from social networks with other information that we collect from you or receive about you.
 We do not collect or access your third-party social network passwords nor post content on your behalf.
 Any third-party social networking site controls the information it collects from you.
 For information about how they may use and disclose your information, including any information you make public, please consult their respective privacy policies.
 We have no control over how any third-party site uses or discloses the Personal Data it collects, discloses, or retains about you.

 Children’s Privacy.
 Our Site is intended for use by general audiences and is not directed to or intended for use by children.
 We do not knowingly collect any Personal Data from children younger than the age of 13.
-If you believe that we have unintentionally received Personal Data about a minor under the age of 13 years old, please contact us.
+If you believe that we have unintentionally received Personal Data about a minor under the age of 13 years old, please contact us at the numbers below.
 If we become aware of any collection of Personal Data from children, we will take steps to delete the information as soon as possible.

 We use the information collected to fulfill the Services you have requested and to provide a more personalized user experience.
 The type of information collected, used, or processed may depend on the type of Service you have selected.
 Failure to provide Personal Data may cause some Services to become unavailable.
 We use and process your Personal Data for a variety of purposes, including:

 Customer service.
-We use your information for customer service purposes, including to provide the Services to you; to provide you with Member, User and technical support, or other similar purposes; and to establish and update your Member or User account.
+We use your information for customer service purposes, including to provide services to you; to provide you with Member, User and technical support, or other similar purposes; and to establish and update your Member or User account.

 Marketing.
 We use your information to contact you for our marketing purposes, including to provide you with special offers, promotions, news, and newsletters; to contact you about products we think may interest you; and for other marketing, advertising, and promotional purposes.
 We also may use the information that we learn about you and your use of the Site to assist us in advertising our services on third-party websites.

 Business.
-We aggregate information regarding Site usage and navigation and use this information for business development purposes, tailor the User, Member or Visitor experience, and to promote the services in presentations, blogs and papers we publish.
+We aggregate information regarding Site usage and navigation and use this information for business development purposes, for auditing purposes, to tailor the User, Member or Visitor experience, and to promote the services in presentations, blogs and papers we publish.

 Research and development.
 We use your information for research and development purposes, including to improve our Site, Services, and enhance the User, Member and Visitor experience; to understand our User, Member and Visitor demographics; and for other research and analytical purposes.

 Hiring Practices.
 If you are applying to work with us, we will use the information you provide to process your job application and to monitor our recruitment statistics.
 If you are located outside the United States, we may request additional privacy terms to process the application, and if hired we will provide the privacy terms as part of such employment.
 We may use third parties to verify information contained in your application.
 We retain information regarding applicants for 2 years.
-If you do not want this information retained or if you no longer wish to be considered for a job, you can contact us.
+If you do not want this information retained or if you no longer wish to be considered for a job, you can contact us at the information provided below.

 Termination of Service.
 We may, in appropriate circumstances and at our discretion, terminate service and/or access to the Site for Users, Members or Visitors who infringe the intellectual property rights of others.